Home

 We have only stayed on Provo when we went to scuba in the Turks and Caicos - but we are working on it!
 Another scuba dive vacation to T&C sounds good to me.

-Provo covers 38 square miles and is fringed by white sand beaches.
+Provo itself covers 38 square miles and is fringed by white sand beaches.
 It lies on the west side of the Caicos archipelago.
 The south part of the island faces the Caicos Bank which is a shallow part of the sea where you will find swamp and tidal flats.

 It is also home to the absolutely gorgeous Grace Bay Beach, voted the Best Beach by Conde Nast.
 Is it any wonder that Oprah and lots of other celebs have shown up?
-Most people stay on Grace Bay Beach and do alot of diving off its shore.

 Location